koen18138/NLP_emotion_detection/nlp_cia/task 9/error_analysis_fine_tuned_pretrained_transformer_model.md

 | **accuracy**   |           |        | **0.7975** | 1042    |
 | **macro avg**  | 0.7491    | 0.5011 | 0.5353   | 1042    |
 | **weighted avg** | 0.7964    | 0.7975 | 0.7726   | 1042    |
+*Table 1: This table shows the classification report on the test set*

 ### Weaknesses: Failure on Minority and Subtle Emotions